BlockzeroLabs/flash-docs/source/user-interface/flashstake-advanced-mode.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Flashstake's default strategy is DAI-AAVE.
-It is the one used by non-advanced users and selected by default when switching on the advanced mode.
 The advanced mode allows you to select any other strategy available on the app.

 .. image:: /images/flashstake/strategy.png